r4ferrei/WatBalance/README.md

 WatBalance
 ==========

-Expense tracking for the University of Waterloo's Watcard.
+Expense tracking for the University of Waterloo's WatCard.